 This section contains an overview of some of the variables presented in the 1992 NASS GES.
 The 1992 NASS GES file was just recently made available to the public and this analysis was performed to update and augment information presented in the NHTSA report.
-Unfortunately the weighting factors in the 1992 NASS GES available at the time of this analysis were incorrectly calculated, and consequently, the statistics presented in this section are unweighted.
-Due to this problem with the weighting factors in the 1992 NASS GES database, data will not be presented in tabulated form because the statistics do not necessarily represent the population of rear-end collisions.
+Unfortunately the weighting factors in the 1992 NASS GES available at the time of this analysis were incorrectly calculated, and consequently, the statistics presented in the 1992 NASS GES database, data will not be presented in tabulated form because the statistics do not necessarily represent the population of rear-end collisions.